mhoffman/kmos/README.rst

 Start the main program with:
 ::
   kmos editor
 and create your model.
-To test it you need to press 'Export source' choose a folder where the source code will be dumped.
+To test, it you need to press 'Export source' choose a folder where the source code will be dumped.
 Use a terminal to go to that directory and run ./compile_for_f2py.
 If this finishes without complains you can try running::